 The state of Texas has laws in place that penalize motorcyclists for lane splitting.
 Motorcyclists must follow the same rules and regulations as other vehicles on the road, which means they are responsible for passing vehicles in appropriate locations and driving within one lane.

 Those guilty of lane splitting may be subject to a $175 fine and may also be ticketed for other traffic violations, such as unsafe lane changes, following too closely, or reckless driving.

 If you or someone you love has been injured in a lane splitting accident, contact Ramsey Law Group.
-Our Houston Motorcycle Accident Lawyer can work with you to determine liability and ensure you recover the compensation you are entitled to.
+Our Houston motorcycle accident lawyers can work with you to determine liability and ensure you recover the compensation you are entitled to.
 Call (888) 335-7477 or message us online to schedule your free consultation.